ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

   This gives the user control over the repainting behavior of the script.
   It also avoids misleading traders into thinking that our script is prescient and can know in advance if a high point will still be the high point in the lookback period *n* bars later.
-- We manage the historical buffer to avoid runtime error when referring to bars too far away in the past.
+- We manage the historical buffer to avoid runtime errors when referring to bars too far away in the past.
   We do two things for this: we use the ``max_bars_back`` parameter in our `indicator() <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__ call, and we cap the input for ``lookbackInput`` using ``maxval`` in our `input.int() <https://www.tradingview.com/pine-script-reference/v5/#fun_input{dot}int>`__ call.
   Rather than use the ``500`` literal in two places, we create a ``MAX_BARS_BACK`` constant for it.
 - We create our line and label on the first bar only, using `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__.
-  From that point, we only need to update their properties, so we are moving the same line and label along, resetting their starting properties when a new high is found, and then only updating their *x* coordinates as new bars come in.
+  From that point on, we only need to update their properties, so we are moving the same line and label along, resetting their position and the label's text when a new high is found, and then only updating their *x* coordinates as new bars come in.
   We use the `line.set_xy1() <https://www.tradingview.com/pine-script-reference/v5/#fun_line{dot}set_xy1>`__ and
-  `line.set_xy1() <https://www.tradingview.com/pine-script-reference/v5/#fun_line{dot}set_xy1>`__ when we find a new high, and
+  `line.set_xy1() <https://www.tradingview.com/pine-script-reference/v5/#fun_line{dot}set_xy1>`__ functions when we find a new high, and
   `line.set_x2() <https://www.tradingview.com/pine-script-reference/v5/#fun_line{dot}set_x2>`__ on other bars, to extend the line.
 - We use time values for ``x1`` and ``x2`` because our `line.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_line{dot}new>`__ call specifies ``xloc = xloc.bar_time``.